AtmosphericX/AtmosphericX/project/docs/pages/widgets/alerts.md

 - `?` is used when starting a query string in a URL.
 - `&` is used to append additional parameters to an existing query string.
 - `true` or `false` should be supplied depending on whether the parameter expects a boolean value.
+- All parameters are case sensitive meaning `setsearch != setSearch`

 Always follow the expected type and position of the parameter when constructing the widget settings.